 Companies sourcing minerals from the DRC, including, Nintendo, Canon, Nikon, HTC and Sharp, should:

-- Follow the example of Intel, HP, Philips, and Scan disk (among others),40 to take proactive steps to trace their supply chain and ensure they are not using conflict minerals.
+- Follow the example of Intel, HP, Philips, and Scan disk (among others),33 to take proactive steps to trace supply chains and ensure they are free from conflict minerals.

 - Encourage private investment to develop infrastructure and social services, in mining in the eastern provinces of DRC.

 “I was back in my village but my neighbour betrayed me.
 People recognized me and started shouting and abusing me because I was part of the group that looted the village last year.
 I left without saying goodbye to my parents and went to Commander Nkusi.
 He welcomed me back in the group without even beating me.”

 Former child soldier speaking of the stigma he faced when returning to his village, MONUSCO 2013.